EndCod3r/medal-tools/README.md

 pip install -r requirements.txt
 ```

-Finally run `python cli.py` for the CLI or `python gui.py` for a GUI.
+Finally, run `python cli.py` for the CLI or `python gui.py` for a GUI.

 ### Collection IDs: